quellabs/wakapac/README.md

 this.getElementPosition(element)      // Returns the global position of an element within the document

 // Component communication
-this.notifyParent(type, data)         // Send message to parent component this.notifyChildren(command, data)    // Broadcast message to all child components this.notifyChild(selector, cmd, data) // Send message to specific child component
+this.notifyParent(type, data, bubble)     // Send message to parent component (bubble defaults to false) this.notifyChildren(command, data)    // Broadcast message to all child components this.notifyChild(selector, cmd, data) // Send message to specific child component
 ```